 Also in the 2005 adaptation, Jena Maloney plays Lydia and Donald Sutherland plays Mr. Bennet...Jena plays Johanna Mason in Catching Fire, and Sutherland plays President Snow.

-On the other hand, Charlotte apparently averts this; while she wouldn't crack any mirrors, her face isn't one anyone would reliably call pretty in the movie.
-However, her actress is very pretty.
+On the other hand, Charlotte apparently averts this in both the 1995 (played by Lucy Scott) and 2005 (Claudie Blakley) versions; while she wouldn't crack any mirrors, her face isn't one anyone would reliably call pretty.

 Ho Yay: Darcy and Bingley - even Elizabeth notices.